Klipper3d/klipper/README.md

 * Adds support for multiple buttons with same action in display
 * Adds example g code macros to emulate some original Makerbot behaviors

-/config/printer-makerbot-replicator2-2012.cfg can be used as a starting point for both 2 and 2x printers.
+/config/printer-makerbot-replicator2x-2012.cfg can be used as a starting point for both 2 and 2x printers.
+Replicator2 printers can simply delete or comment the second extruder and the heated bed plate settings.
 The included printer.cfg changes the origin (0,0) to be in the left front of the build plate to be consistent with other cartesian printers.
 Keeping the original Replicator origin (which resembles a delta printer) requires updating position_min, position_max, position_endstop, and bed_screws values for the x and y axix

 TODOs:
-* ads1118 - test error conditions and make sure they are handled.
-Add handling for faults (ADS1118 doesn't provide many fault codes but the software can generate some).
 * eliminate the need for dummy pins (spi_software_miso_pin for the display).
+This is almost done and won't change printer behaviour, it simply is to cosmetically clean up configs.
 * add documentation for configuring slicers (rep2 specifics)

 Installation

 Clone this repo and do the normal installation steps.

-Copy /config/printer-makerbot-replicator2-2012.cfg to printer.cfg.
+Copy /config/printer-makerbot-replicator2x-2012.cfg to printer.cfg.
 Edit this
 file to add/remove features specific to your printer (e.g. remove HBP, change the HBP sensor to match what you have, change x,y, and z limits).